rameshleela/LP/Proof/Agnt Cmp Name.md

 - Agent information is first priority.
 - If there is agency information is not available in the document we can take it as None Shown.

+In the Fax page we can take agency details if the any of the agent details or matched in Fax page either phone number or address or agency name.